-Mirroring the north ramp, a second 940 metre ramp is being constructed to the south of the dive-under, in the enlarged area made by the slewing the Stamford Lines.
+Mirroring the north ramp, a second 940 metre ramp is being constructed to the south of the dive-under, in the enlarged area made by the slewing of the Stamford Lines.

-The Reception Pit, which was used to receive and recover the TBM from the ground, was completed in April 2020.
+The Reception Pit, which was used to receive and recover the tunnel boring machine from the ground, was completed in April 2020.
 Works included the installation of 66 x 18-meter-long bored contiguous piles and the excavation of over 2,000m3 of soil and clay.

-By relocating the Stamford Lines at an earlier stage, this has enabled the South Ramp to be constructed with no impact to the operational railway or passengers.
+By relocating the Stamford Lines at an earlier stage has enabled the South Ramp to be constructed with no impact to the operational railway or passengers.

 From March 2020 work began to build the dive-under structure.

-The ‘curved box’ will be pushed under the ECML using large jacks to propel and steer it during a partial closure of the ECML, which is planned for January 2021.
+The ‘curved box’ was pushed under the East Coast Main Line using large jacks to propel and steer it during January 2021.